Introducing The Yomp Rally

 The Yomp Rally is an unsupported adventure ride.
 You will be expected to provide for yourself and plan your own ride.
 This includes arranging how and where you sleep, when and where you eat as well as how to get out of trouble should you fall into it.
 Rapha will not provide a sweep vehicle, so be ready with a contingency plan should you need to abandon your ride.
 Parts of this route are remote, so study the route thoroughly and carefully consider what you need to complete the ride within the allotted time.

-Rapha will provide all confirmed riders with a GPS tracker, bag transfer service and a warm welcome at the finishers’ party at Rapha Los Angeles on May 9.
+Rapha will provide all confirmed riders with a GPS tracker, a bag transfer service large enough to accommodate one bike travel case or large duffel per rider, and a warm welcome at the finishers’ party at Rapha Los Angeles on May 9.